aseyboldt/covadapt/README.md

 This is an experimental implementation of a low rank approximation of mass matrices for hamiltonian MCMC samplers, specifically for pymc3.

 *This is for experimentation only!
-Do not use!*
+Do not use for actual work (yet)!*

+But feel welcome to try it out, and tell me how it worked for your models!

 ## Install